 - Not for Apple Music subscribers.
 Apple Music doesn’t support the Google Cast protocol like YouTube Music, Spotify, etc. So if you want to stream your Apple Music library you’re going to have to lifehack your way there.

 When it comes to setting up a home audio system, it usually requires some confusion and a bunch of cables.
 That’s been slowly getting better (especially with some of the more expensive options like the LG SK10Y Soundbar), but that’s not an issue at all with the Google Home Max.
 It only comes with one cable and that’s the power supply.
 Setting it up is as easy as plugging it in and opening up the Google Home app.
-From there, the app walks you through step-by-step how to connect the speaker to your wireless router and get it ready for streaming.
-I’m not sure why you wouldn’t have WiFi, but if you’re getting this as a gift for someone else just know that WiFi is mandatory as there is no ethernet input if you want to connect it directly to a modem.
+It’s very similar to how easy Sonos makes setting up with their app.
+The Google Home app walks you through step-by-step how to connect the speaker to your wireless router and get it ready for streaming.
+You should know that WiFi is mandatory as there is no ethernet input if you want to connect it directly to a modem.

 Once you’ve got it connected to your router then all that you need to do to connect to it is press the cast icon that pops up in the app you’re using.
 Most of the major streaming services, be it YouTube Music, YouTube, Netflix, Spotify, etc., have built-in functionality that will cause the button to pop up automatically in the app.
 But what makes the Home Max a smart speaker is that you can speak to it.
 If you don’t feel like browsing through your phone to find that new Childish Gambino song, you can just ask the Home Max to play Feels Like Summer thanks to tiny built-in microphones.
 Unfortunately, you can’t say “Yo Google” just yet, but “Okay Google” or “Hey Google” work just fine.